ibm-cloud-docs/containers/cs_versions.md

 # Kubernetes versions for {{site.data.keyword.containerlong_notm}}
 {: #cs_versions}

-Review the Kubernetes versions that are available on {{site.data.keyword.containerlong}}.
+{{site.data.keyword.containerlong}} concurrently supports multiple versions of Kubernetes: a latest version, a default version, and a supported version that is generally two versions behind the latest.
+The default version might be the same as the latest version, and is used when you create or update a cluster, unless you specify a different version.
 {:shortdesc}

-{{site.data.keyword.containershort_notm}} supports several versions of Kubernetes.
-The default version is used when you create or update a cluster, unless you specify a different version.
-The available Kubernetes versions are:
+The current supported Kubernetes versions are:

-- 1.8.6 (Default version)
+- Latest: 1.8.6
-- 1.7.4
+- Default: 1.8.6
-- 1.5.6
+- Supported: 1.5.6

-To check which version of the Kubernetes CLI that you are running locally or that your cluster is running, run the following command and check the version.
+If you are running clusters on a Kubernetes version that is not currently supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
+To check the server version, run the following command.

 ```
-kubectl version  --short
+kubectl version  --short | grep -i server
 ```
 {: pre}